 Amidst supply chain disruptions and fluctuations in the economy, the manufacturing industry is building back – and fast.
 Production and capacity utilization rates are up across the country, despite industry-wide problems like an aging workforce and labor shortages.
 Challenges aside, there’s even more growth projected on the horizon.

-Much of this predicted growth can be traced to a widespread push to accelerate adoption of advanced and digital workflows to support better and faster decision making within smaller teams.
-According to Deloitte’s 2022 manufacturing industry report, “…45% of manufacturing executives surveyed expect further increases in operational efficiency from investments in industrial Internet of Things (IIoT) that connect machines and automate processes.”
+Much of this predicted growth can be traced to a widespread push to accelerate adoption of advanced and digital workflows to support better and faster decision-making within smaller teams.

 At Hirsh Precision, we have always viewed technology like robotics and software as enablers that create opportunities to increase production throughput and improve the efficiency of our inspection process.
 The various forms of automation we have implemented empower our experienced manufacturing professionals to do more technical work – but they could never replace them.